zhuy16/learning_notes/5_ideas_for_1stTrainingProposal.md

 #Training#
 Title proposal:
-# How to use single-cell RNA-seq to advance your study: workflow and considerations.
+# Using single-cell RNA-seq to advance your study: workflow and considerations.

 ### Self-introduction: previous projects on single cell RNAseq
 >> #### Wetlab background in stem cell biology and neurodegeneration.